The best hair dryers for pro styling at home, tried and tested by us

 What are the types of hair dryers?

-There are three main types of hair dryers.
-The best hair dryer type for your hair will depend on the condition of your locks and how long it takes to dry them.
+Generally speaking, there are three main types of hair dryers.
+The best one for you will depend on the condition of your hair and how long it usually takes you to dry it.

-- Ionic hair dryers: One of the most popular features in modern dryers and with good reason.
-Our hair has a natural positive charge, which causes frizz and static.
-Ionic hair dryers release a stream of negative ions, which grab onto the positive ones and neutralize them for a smoothing effect.
-Ions can also help reduce drying time as they break down positive ions in the water in your hair, dispersing it so you can dry for less time on a lower heat, thus reducing damage.
+- Ionic hair dryers: One of the most popular features in modern dryers with good reason.
+Our hair has a natural positive charge, which is what causes frizz and static.
+Ionic hair dryers release a stream of negative ions, which grab onto the positive ones and neutralise them to smooth.
+Ions can also reduce drying time as they break down positive ions in the water in your hair, dispersing it so you can dry for less time on a lower heat, thus reducing damage.

 - Ceramic hair dryers: Essentially, hair dryers work by pushing concentrated air over something hot, then said heated air blasts your wet hair dry.
-The material of the “something hot” affects the efficiency of this process and, to many, ceramic is the gold-standard material.
-The reason for this is ceramic heats up extremely quickly and evenly, so every iota of air emitted from your dryer retains a consistent temperature and no one section of your hair is frazzling while a surrounding area is out in the cold.
+The material of the “something hot” affects the efficiency of this process and, to many, ceramic is the gold standard.
+This is because ceramic heats up extremely quickly and evenly, so every iota of air emitted from your dryer maintains a consistent temperature.
+In other words, no one section of your hair is frazzling while a surrounding area is out in the cold.

-- Tourmaline hair dryers: Another material used for “the hot bit,” tourmaline is a gemstone that’s crushed into a powder then reformed to be used in dryers and other hot tools.
-The reason it’s so popular is that, when heated up, it generates infrared heat and an ionic charge, both of which help dry hair quickly – with less damage and good smoothing properties too.
+- Tourmaline hair dryers: Another material used for “the hot bit,” tourmaline is a gemstone that’s crushed into powder then reformed to be used in dryers and other hot tools.
+The reason it’s so popular is that, when heated, it generates infrared heat and an ionic charge, both of which help dry hair quickly – with less damage and good smoothing properties, too.

 How powerful does a hair dryer need to be?

-In simple terms, the more powerful a dryer is, the hotter the element will get and the faster it can blow-dry your hair.
-However, this doesn't take into account technology, such as airflow concentrators and brushless motors, plus extreme heat causes damage, so bigger isn’t necessarily better when it comes to power.
-As a general guide, the best hair dryers have more than 1500W of power, though some high-tech options cut this right down.
+As a general rule, the more powerful a dryer is, the hotter the element will get and the faster it can dry your hair.
+However, this doesn't account for technology like airflow concentrators and brushless motors.
+Plus, extreme heat causes damage, so bigger isn’t necessarily better when it comes to power.
+The best hair dryers usually have more than 1,500W of power, though some high-tech options cut this right down.

-If you have low-maintenance hair and use a dryer every so often, go with a basic, low-power model, whereas if you have thick, unmanageable hair and spend hours creating a professional blow-dry most mornings, it’s worth investing in something with a few more bells and whistles, higher power as well as a higher price tag.
+If you only use a dryer every so often, go with a basic, low-power model, whereas if you have thicker and/or denser hair and spend a considerable amount of time creating a professional blow-dry most mornings, it’s worth investing more in a tool with more bells and whistles and higher power.

 Do I need a diffuser or a cold shot button?

-If you have curly hair, yes, a diffuser is a good idea (although some would argue that very curly hair types shouldn't go anywhere near a dryer.)
-Nonetheless, waiting to air-dry is neither practical nor enjoyable a lot of the time.
-Knowing how to use a diffuser will allow you to cradle hair as it gently blow dries, rather than forcing the cuticle this way and that, and destroying your lovely natural movement.
+If you have curly hair then yes, a diffuser is a good idea (although some might argue that curly hair types should avoid using a dryer altogether).
+Nonetheless, many people find that the air-drying process is neither practical nor enjoyable.
+Knowing how to use a diffuser will allow you to dry far more gently, rather than forcing the cuticle this way and that and disrupting the natural curl pattern.

 And what about the cold shot?
-For anyone who likes to dry their hair into a particular style, such as using tension to straighten it or a round brush to add in flicks or add root lift, a cold-shot button is essential.
-This is because the cooler air will set in place whatever style you have just used heat to create, locking it in for longer.
+For anyone who likes to dry their hair into a particular style, such as using tension to straighten it or a round brush to add flicks or a root lift, a cold-shot button is essential.
+This is because the cooler air sets a style in place, locking it in for longer.

 What hair dryers do professionals use?

-That really depends on the professional.
-Well-known salons often work with specific brands preferred by their big-name stylists, as well as those that said stylists have relationships with – Dyson and ghd are brands we see a lot in a professional setting.
+This is very subjective and really depends on the hairdresser in question.
+Well-known salons often work with specific brands preferred by their big-name stylists, as well as those that said stylists have relationships with.
+That said, Dyson and ghd are both brands we see a lot in professional settings.

-Then there are the hair dryer brands that are widely used in salons and by session stylists on location and shoots but aren't widely available in the usual places where we would look for beauty tools.
-These are brands like Elchim and Parlux, whose Alyon model we have named our best salon dryer above.
+Then there are the brands that are widely used in-salon and by session stylists on location and shoots, but that aren't as widely available in the usual places where we would look for beauty tools.
+These are brands like Elchim and Parlux, whose Alyon model features in this guide.

 As woman&home's Beauty Channel Editor, Fiona Mckim has tried more products than she’s had hot dinners and nothing makes her happier than raving about brilliant finds on womanandhome.com or her instagram grid (@fionamckim if you like hair experiments and cute shih-tzus).
 Fiona joined woman&home as Assistant Beauty Editor in 2013 under industry legend Jo GB, who taught her everything she needed to know (learn about ingredients and employ extreme cynicism).
 She has since covered every corner of the industry, from interviewing dermatologists and celebrities to reporting backstage at Fashion Week and judging the w&h Beauty Awards.